A Visit to the Berlin Biennale 2022

 Break a Leg – My Bumpy First Encounter With Gran Canaria

+It was in June when I booked a flight to the Canary Islands.
 It was on a Wednesday that I landed at Gran Canaria’s international airport south of the capital Las Palmas.
 This city would be my base, however, it had to wait another night for me.
 The first day was dedicated to Agüimes, a small town about 30 minutes inland at the foot of the island’s famous mountains.

 Barranco in Gran Canaria where I did break a leg